Rhubarb White Chocolate Tart

 - 3 tbsp wild raspberry jelly

 - 1 tbsp of granulated sugar or to taste

 - rose petals and lemon zest for decoration

-- Transfer the mixture to a food professor or blender, and blend lightly (I prefer mind with some texture, so try not to make it into a smoothie!).
+- Transfer the mixture to a food professor or blender, and blend lightly (I prefer mine with some texture, so I try not to make it into a smoothie).

-- Stir in the sugar to taste (you might need to add more depending on how sweet your jelly is and how tart the rhubarb is) and the gelatin.
+- Stir in the sugar to taste (you might need to add more depending on the sweetness of your jelly) and the gelatin.
 Set aside to cool for about 5-10 minutes.

-- Pour into your prepared tart crust and put it in the fridge to set.
+- Pour the rhubarb mixture into your prepared tart crust and put it in the fridge to set.

 - Meanwhile, melt your white chocolate.
 Decorate as you wish with swirls, dots or even zigzags.
-Garnish with dried rose petals and lemon zest if desired.
+Garnish with dried rose petals and lemon zest as desired.

 - Keep cool before serving.

 Love my branded serving platter?
 It is made out of recycled chopsticks from my friend Felix at ChopValue!